PlumpMath/designpatterns-44/readme.md

 ## Design Patterns Dojo ##
 This project was created to refine my knowledge of design patterns.
-In particularlly, the following design patterns:
+It is based on the Design Pattern Library found on Pluralsight.

 ### Adapter
 Adapters can abstract a make collection non-conforming classes confirm to a common abstraction.
 Can also be a type of wrapper.